This post may contain affiliate links. Please read our disclosure policy.

 Also, flaxseeds are just the thing to include for a bit of protein when you’re craving something fruity, sweet + healthy.
 They can be added to all kinds of smoothies – not just this raspberry recipe!

-Another quick, easy way to add protein containing flaxseed to this raspberry smoothie is with a serving of my protein powder recipe.
+Another quick, easy way to add protein containing flaxseed to this raspberry smoothie is with a serving of my homemade protein powder.

 All of the nutrition, none of the fillers or artificial sweeteners – this powder adds 10g of clean protein to any smoothie.
 That’s thanks to the organic hemp, chia and flaxseed it contains in my perfectly proportioned and smooth blending formula.
 I made this with you in mind, smoothie lover!